Loving Liquorice ice cream

 Preparing the brown (or black) gold

 Since genuine liquorice is brown, you would need to colour it if you absolutely want your ice cream to be “classic black”.
-Black may not be your typical easy-to-find food colouring agent but I have read that mixing together (roughly) equal portions of blue, yellow and red should do the trick (assuming that all those colours are of the same strength – in other words, you may have to add a little of any weaker ones to get the best result: test and see!).
+Black may not be your typical easy-to-find food colouring agent but I have read [although the link no longer seems to work!] that mixing together (roughly) equal portions of blue, yellow and red should do the trick (assuming that all those colours are of the same strength – in other words, you may have to add a little of any weaker ones to get the best result: test and see!).

 For the liquorice, we turn to the genuine stuff – in the form of so-called liquorice sticks.
 A liquorice stick is not a candy bar.
 Also known as liquorice juice sticks, they are made from Liquorice root extract.
 And they are were handy, since they will provide all the flavour we need: we just need to roughly crush about 1/2 of a stick [see below] in a mortar and let the pieces dissolve into the ice cream base which we will be cooking.